 So I fell in love with lifting weights and exercising.
-And, you know, just the benefits that health and fitness played in my life, I knew that I wanted to pass that message along to the masses.
-And I was, you know, a decent athlete, but I was never going to be a professional athlete.
-And I knew that very early on.
-And so I felt that my general skill set was centered around, I felt like I could take really complex topics and simplify them for athletes to know and buy in to what they were doing and kind of, you know, really get that extra boost, so to speak.
-So that’s kind of what I where I came from.
+You know, just the benefits that health and fitness played in my life, I knew that I wanted to pass that message along to the masses.
+I was, you know, a decent athlete.
+But I was never going to be a professional athlete, knew that very early on.
+Felt that my general skill set was centered around, I felt like I could take really complex topics and simplify them for athletes to know and buy in to what they were doing and kind of, you know, really get that extra boost, so to speak.
+That’s kind of what I where I came from.

-So that’s been a very rewarding job for me, that I do outside of the classroom and then I also work for another coach, Jason Brown coaching, where we do a little bit of like, you know, courses and helping people with program design and that type of stuff.
-So I try to play an active role, like I said, not only in the classroom, but be in the field as well.
+That’s been a very rewarding job for me, that I do outside of the classroom and then I also work for another coach, Jason Brown coaching, where we do a little bit of like, you know, courses and helping people with program design and that type of stuff.
+Try to play an active role, like I said, not only in the classroom, but be in the field as well.
 And then on the side, I dabble in just a little bit of nutrition coaching.
 And that’s basically kind of where I’m at at this at this point.

 Steve Washuta: Well, there is so much crossover between what you do and what this podcast covers.
 And I can tell you while you’re speaking, my my brain is firing, thinking this could be a four hour podcast, but I’m going to be because we’re going to make sure that it’s we’re very direct here, but I’m probably going to have to have you on at least one or two or three more times to unpack all of those other subjects.
 Before I forget all of those things, I just want to quickly touch on a few things.

 One, one of my good friends and mentors.
 His name is Chris Scott, he runs something called Fit recovery.
 And he helps people who are also recovering from alcohol addiction.
 And he does it through, you know, a bio psychosocial approach.
 But really, he deals with the nutrient side.
-And he deals with understanding what is going on with the body biochemically.
-And there was a really great podcast I did with him the biochemical approach to recovering from addiction.
+He deals with understanding what is going on with the body biochemically.
+There was a really great podcast I did with him the biochemical approach to recovering from addiction.